simoncblyth/stamp/README.rst

 Work is often done across two machines.

-1. remote server, batch job submission, C++ data reduction
+1. remote server, batch job submission, heavy lifting C++ data reduction
-2. local laptop, python analysis
+2. local laptop(or workstation), python data analysis

-However data analysis is best done on your own local laptop.
+Data analysis is better done locally with small datasets as you can then benefit from the capabilities of your laptop(workstation) GPU.
-That allows you to use the capabilities of your laptop GPU.
+Local analysis is a much better experience because it is so much faster than trying to do analysis on a shared remote server.

-To make this practical you will need to reduce the size of the data by applying selections and data format conversions.
+However this only becomes practical after you have reduced the size of the data by applying selections and data format conversions.
 This data reduction is usually done using C++ tools on the remote server.

-Then you are left with files small enough to transferred to your laptop for detailed analysis, which you will often use python for.
+Then you are left with files small enough to transferred to your laptop/workstation for detailed analysis, which you will often use python for.